alexdlaird/amazon-orders/README.md

 # Amazon Orders

-`amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with your Amazon orders and returns.
+`amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with Amazon.com's consumer-facing website.

+This package works by parsing website data from Amazon.com.
+A nightly build validates this functionality to ensure its stability, but as it is not officially supported, it may break at any time.

 ## Installation